gabrielkhh/handshakes-news-article-assignment/web-application/README.md

 > As this project is built to connect to a MongoDB database, an existing environment will be provided upon request to any relevant stakeholders

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+This is a deployed version of this project available online, https://handshakes-news-article-assignment.vercel.app/